PhilipSCA/philanderson-co-uk/john/learning/business.md

       - Dis: Difficult for new start-up businesses to get supplier - risk business will fail
       - Dis: expensive if payment date missed
  - Credit limit - max amount of money you can borrow on your credit card at a time
- - Credit period - days that a customer is allowed to wait before paying an invoice Long Term:
+ - Credit period - days customer allowed to wait before paying an invoice Long Term:
 Personal Savings - money that a person keeps in an account, can be used for the business
     - Adv: Limits amount of debt needed